49: Roman emperor Claudius marries his niece Agrippina.

 1957: Benjamin Britten’s ballet “The Prince & the Pauper,” premieres in London.
 On the same day, an IRA unit attacks Brookeborough RUC barracks in one of the most famous incidents of the IRA’s Operation Harvest.

 1958: The common market (EEC) begins.
 On the same day, BOAC Britannia flies London to NY in a record 7hr 57m.

 1959: Johnny Cash plays a free concert for the inmates of San Quentin Prison, California.
 On the same day, Cuban dictator Fulgencio Batista finally flees to the Dominican Republic.

 1960: Cameroon gains independence from France.

-1964: The first edition of the BBC TV show Top Of The Pops was transmitted from an old church hall in Manchester, featuring Dusty Springfield, The Rolling Stones, The Swinging Blue Jeans, The Dave Clark Five and The Hollies.
+1964: The first edition of the BBC TV show Top Of The Pops is transmitted from an old church hall in Manchester, featuring Dusty Springfield, The Rolling Stones, The Swinging Blue Jeans, The Dave Clark Five and The Hollies.

 1965: Stoke City’s Stanley Matthews becomes the first professional footballer to be awarded a knighthood while still playing.